rabbitmq/rabbitmq-website/site/cluster-formation.md

 ## <a id="node-health-checks-and-cleanup" class="anchor" href="#node-health-checks-and-cleanup">Node Health Checks and Forced Removal</a>

-Nodes in clusters formed using peer discovery can fail, become unavailable or be permanently removed (decomissioned).
+Nodes in clusters formed using peer discovery can fail, become unavailable or be permanently removed (decommissioned).
 Some operators may want such nodes to be automatically removed from the cluster after a period of time.
 Such automated forced removal also can produce unforeseen side effects, so RabbitMQ does not enforce this behavior.
 It **should be used with great care** and only if the side effects are fully understood and considered.